alamsarker/t3-api/readme.md

 ## Tests

+Run `npm run test-integration` for integration test.
 Integration test has been added for all logs CRUD.
 Unit Test is missing because there weren't implemeted any business logic.

 ## Technical Notes